clux/topiary/README.md

  └──sub3
 ```

-Note the `'deps'` string is the key to recurse on, expected to hold an array of objects of the same structure.
+The `'deps'` string is the key to recurse on, expected to hold an array of objects of the same structure.

+The nameFn is called once per output line to create the text representation of the object.

 ## Extras
 ### filter